Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 - $\Delta_{\mathrm{max}} \approx 3.35 \times 10^{-8} \ \mathrm{rad}$
 - about `6.92 mas`

-At `0.2 AU`, the same idealized discrepancy rises to about `865 mas`.
+At `0.2 AU`, the same idealized discrepancy is about `865 mas`.

 The following figure shows this idealized maximum discrepancy as a function of observer distance between `0.2 AU` and `1.1 AU`.

 ![Maximum idealized TAN small-angle discrepancy relative to HPC versus observer distance](simple_tan_vs_hpc_small_angle_discrepancy_vs_distance.pdf){ width=85% }

+In the centered-disk case treated here, disk center coincides with the boresight, so the discrepancy increases continuously from solar disk center to the limb, where the on-disk maximum occurs.
+If the solar disk is offset from the boresight, the on-disk maximum is larger because part of the disk lies at larger boresight angles.